"""

 total_sample : `int`

-The total sample size the proportion was derived from.
+The total sample size from which the proportion was derived.

 alpha : `float`, default 0.05